 One area of financial planning that is often overlooked by SLPs and many others is disability insurance.
 We will discuss some of the issues surrounding this important coverage and why it is a critical part of any financial plan.

-You might also enjoy learning more about Investment Policy Statements by listening to the podcast episode I recorded on the topic:
+You might also enjoy learning more about Disability Insurance by listening to the podcast episode I recorded on the topic:

 Why disability insurance is important

 Disability insurance is often called “lifestyle insurance.”
 If you become disabled, this coverage provides an ongoing stream of income that can help protect your lifestyle.
 This is crucial not only for you, but also for your family and those who depend upon you.

 In my experience, most people are attuned to the need for life insurance.
 Death at any age is tragic, it can be financially devastating for those with a young family.
 Having the proper coverage at an affordable price is important.
 The death benefit can provide the financial support to your loved ones to replace some or all of your income.